agashesh/TMDB_Scraping_Bigdata/README.md

 > collection — unlike sites such as IMDb, which explicitly prohibit scraping
 > without written permission.
 No scraping of IMDb, Goodreads, or any site
 > that disallows automated data collection was performed for this project.

-## License

-For academic use — no license applied.